pelithne/k8s/workshop.md

 In the pipeline, we have Build and Release stages that are chained together.
 The example YAML in the repository tries to explain the relationships between the different actions and keywords.

-* trigger: Means that the pipeline will automatically trigger on checkin in master branch
+* trigger: Means that the pipeline will automatically trigger on check in to the master branch

 * pool: the vm type the build will be conducted on